raspberrypilearning/sensehat-scratch-mp3-player/en/step_2.md

 --- /task ---

 --- task ---
-Within the `More Blocks`{:class="blockmoreblocks"} menu you can find the `set pixel`{:class="blockmoreblocks"} block.
-By using the `pick random`{:class="blockoperators"} block you can set random pixel positions and random colours within the loop, to make the SenseHAT sparkle
+Within the **More Blocks** menu, find the `set pixel`{:class="blockmoreblocks"} block.
+By using the `pick random`{:class="blockoperators"} block, you can set random pixel positions and random colours within the loop to make your Sense HAT sparkle

 ```blocks
 when flag clicked